-Mr. Okechukwu Obinna Ibeanu, Special Rapporteur on the adverse effects of the movement and dumping of toxic and dangerous products and wastes on the enjoyment of human rights (2004-2010)
+Mr. Okechukwu Obinna Ibeanu, former Special Rapporteur on toxics and human rights (2004-2010)

 Mr. Ibeanu holds a postgraduate degree in Political Science from the University of Nigeria where he also obtained his PhD.
 Mr. Ibeanu is the Dean of the Faculty of Social Sciences of the University of Nigeria where he has also been Professor of Political Science.
 He has also been a guest lecturer at the Woodrow Wilson International Centre for Scholars and the London School of Economics and Political Science.